Dominated splittings and the spectrum of singular quasi-periodic Jacobi operators: Introduction

-We conclude with Sec. \ref{sec_finishingup}, were we show that $\mathcal{DS}$ cannot occur on the spectrum.
+We conclude with Sec. \ref{sec_finishingup} where we show that $\mathcal{DS}$ cannot occur on the spectrum.

-{\bf{Acknowledgment:}} I wish to thank Barry Simon for pointing me to the alternative transfer matrices for Jacobi operators presented in Sec. \ref{sec_jacobicocycles}, which lead to the amended version of the main result of the paper, given in Theorem \ref{thm_main_ammended}.
+{\bf{Acknowledgment:}} I wish to thank Barry Simon for pointing me to the alternative transfer matrices for Jacobi operators presented in Sec. \ref{sec_jacobicocycles}; this lead to the amended version of Theorem \ref{thm_main}, given in Theorem \ref{thm_main_ammended}.